Bitcoin Adoption Framework.

 Operational continuity

-Backups, recovery drills, support routes, incident response, and ownership remain clear after launch.
+Backups, recovery drills, support pathways, incident response, and ownership remain clear after launch.

 Adoption path